DanWilen/Java-multithreaded-search-project/README.md

 # Java-multithreaded-search-project
-In this part, we will create a multithreaded search utility.
+In this part, we created a multithreaded search utility.
 The utility will allow searching for all files with a specific extension in a root directory.
 Files with the specific extension will be copied to a specified directory.
 The application consists of two queues and three groups of threads.